prproksch/prp.wien/README.md

 - ESLint & Prettier for linting

 ## :octocat: License

-Only for educational purposes!
+You are allowed to use the code!

 You are **not** allowed to use the **images** and **texts** of this site.
-You are allowed to use the code!

 <!-- AUTO-GENERATED-CONTENT:END -->